schwa/Panels/README.md

 ## Why Panels?

 Panels enables any view in your hierarchy to dynamically register content that can be displayed elsewhere in your UI - whether in an inspector, sidebar, or custom container.
 Views can contribute their own panels that automatically appear and disappear as they enter and exit the scene.

-This enables modular, decoupled architectures where features can contribute UI to shared locations without central coordination.
-For example, with `.inspector()` you no longer need the parent view to know all inspector content upfront.
+The key benefit: deeply nested views can contribute to inspectors or sidebars without threading state through the entire view hierarchy.
+Your detail view 10 levels deep can add its own inspector panel without the root view knowing it exists.

 ## Installation